jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Even basic sanity testing could be difficult.
 It was often end-to-end testing, sometimes in the lab.
 It could take a lot of time and effort to even get your code into a test environment, as I described in the [Introduction of Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
 Confirming specific behaviors could be difficult, especially edge cases.
 When the code didn’t work, it often became a major debugging effort.
 Did the problem reside in my code or some other part of the system that my code was calling?

-# Test Code, But I Wouldn’t Call It Unit Testing
+# Test Code, But I Wouldn’t Call It Unit Test Code
-I created test code with limited success throughout the years.
+I created test code programs with limited success throughout the years.
 Most were not automated.
 I had to run them manually.
-Often, I had to temporarily update the [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) to return [Test Doubles](https://en.wikipedia.org/wiki/Test_double), even if I didn’t know the term _Test Double_ at the time.
+Often, I had to temporarily update the [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) to return [Test Doubles](https://en.wikipedia.org/wiki/Test_double).
 See [Dependency Injection Introduction](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) for additional details.

-The tests didn’t often tell me anything that I didn’t already know.
-Once I started applying Design Pattern inspired designs and implementations, my error rate dropped.
+The tests rarely told me anything that I didn’t already know.
+Once I started using Design Pattern in my designs and implementations, my error rate dropped significantly.
 I was happy with the quality of my code with or without automated tests.
-Tests were redundant at best, and they took time away from my being able to write more implementation code.
+The tests were redundant at best, and they took time away from writing more implementation code.
 That was part of my rationalization, since the tests tended to break as more code was implemented.

 It’s only in hindsight that I know what I was doing wrong with these earlier testing attempts:
 * Tests were written after the code had been written.
-* Each Test confirmed as much behavior as possible.
+* Each test confirmed as much behavior as possible.
 * Test environment included system dependencies.
 * Setting up a test took a long time, often due to the dependencies.
 * Executing a test could take a long time, often due to the dependencies.